angang-li/sparkify/README.md

 This project uses PySpark to predict churn based on a 12GB dataset of a fictitious music service platform, "Spartify".
 Check out my [blog post](https://medium.com/@angangli/predicting-churn-with-apache-spark-b9989008fc9a) for more details!

-## 1. Problem to solve
+## 1. Motivation

+Losing customers (aka., churn) is an important business problem, because the cost of acquiring a new customer is often much higher than retaining an existing one.
+Being able to predict churn can help a company to prioritize retention program on customers who are most likely to churn, taking actions even before a churn happens.

-Build a machine learning model to identify users who leave the service (i.e. "churn").
+In this project, I used [Spark](https://spark.apache.org/) to analyze user activity dataset and build a machine learning model to identify users who are most likely to churn.

 ## 2. Datasets